anton-ecom/fs/docs/CachedFileSystem.md

 ## Overview

+Cache.
+Damn you, cache!

+The moments I regred being developer.
+I feel I don't need to write anything beyond this point.
+Life is too short, so I did CachedFileSystem so you don't have to.

-We've all been there – your app starts crawling because it's reading the same config file 100 times per second, or loading that massive template over and over again.
-File I/O is expensive, and when you're doing it repeatedly, it adds up fast. `CachedFileSystem` solves this elegantly by wrapping any filesystem with a smart LRU cache that automatically manages memory and respects time-to-live settings.
+We've all been there.
+Your app starts crawling because it's reading the same config file 100 times per second, or loading that massive template over and over again.
+File I/O is expensive, and when you're doing it repeatedly, it adds up fast. `CachedFileSystem` solves this with no magic, just by wrapping any filesystem with a smart LRU cache that automatically manages memory and respects time-to-live settings.
+Invalidate cache on writeFile.
+Yes, it's that simple, but there's more.

-Think of it as giving your filesystem a photographic memory – it remembers what it just read and serves it instantly next time, but smart enough to forget old stuff and refresh when needed.
+Think of it as giving your filesystem a memory - it remembers what it just read and serves it instantly next time, but smart enough to forget old stuff and refresh when needed.
+We don't remember what we don't read often.

 ## Why CachedFileSystem?

-### Traditional Pain Points
+### Pain Points

-**Repetitive File Reads Kill Performance**:
+**Repetitive fileReads kill performance**:

 ```typescript
 // ❌ Every request reads config from disk - SLOW!
 class ConfigService {